0graph/QLearn/docs/source/tutorial.rst

 5. **Start Prediction**: Click the Run button to start the prediction process.
 The predicted raster will be saved to the specified location.

 Once the prediction has completed, the predicted raster will be added to your QGIS project.
 You can visualize the results using the QGIS styling options.

-**Note:** if the output raster has a minimum and maximum of 0, go into the symbology tab and recalculate the min/max values using the 'exact' method.
-You can also remove the raster from the project, delete the associated .aux.xml file, and re-add the raster to the project.
-This will force QGIS to recalculate the min/max values.
-This is a known issue with the plugin, and will be fixed in a future release.